 - Point you to quality, reliable resources for more information or to get connected with others who have similar information about their genetic risks

 There are resources available to help you find a genetic counselor.
-Additional resources are also available on gathering your family history and protecting your privacy.
+Additional resources are also available about BRCA, gathering your family history and protecting your privacy.